Piedmont Supportive Housing

 Term: Fall 2021

-Class: Reframing Property Studio
+Studio: Reframing Property Studio

-Instructor: Janette Kim - California College of the Arts
+Critic: Janette Kim - California College of the Arts

 This project is in collaboration with Savannah Lindsey

+The project utilizes a system of rotating retaining walls and intermediary support spaces serviced by fixtures in order to incorporate a supportive housing community into the exclusive single-family enclave of Piedmont, California.
 Throughout the history of the United States, themes of racist zoning policies and land redistribution have disproportionately affected people of color.
 Certain communities, such as Piedmont, have benefited from decades of racial covenants and exclusionary policies that have allowed institutionalized racism to persist and become further ingrained within our zoning and housing policies.
 In Oakland, which surrounds Piedmont, policies such as redlining and eminent domain have destroyed communities and increased segregation across differently red-lined zones.